Robin Hood (2009 film)

-Premise
+Plot

 Venkatesh Iyer alias Venky, a physics entrance coaching professor, moonlights as a robber and robs ATMs of the Imperial Bank of India (IBI).
 Pursuant to a string of such robberies, a police squad headed by ACP Harris Mohammed is put into action.
 Unhappy with the progress of the investigation and disturbed by the mounting pressure from the public, Nandakumar Menon, the Executive Director of IBI, hires a sharp private investigator Alexander Felix, who along with Roopa, the senior systems manager of the Bank, begins an investigation.
 Harris and Felix are later revealed to be prior acquaintances with some rivalry between them.

 In the meantime, Abhirami, one of Venkatesh's students, falls in love with him.
 Venky continues to commit the robberies and triggers the customers towards mounting more pressure on the bank, triggering a series of closure of accounts.
 Adopting a number of novel tactics, Felix uncovers the methodology being adopted by the robber.
 He also uncovers Venky as the perpetrator and threatens to hand him and Roopa, whom Felix reveals as Venky's accomplice and lover, to the police.
 But Venky reveals his past.

 Venky's real name is revealed to be Siddharth, who was a former systems manager working with IBI.
 His father Vaidyanathan was an upright senior IAS officer.
 One day, while checking the system for some faults, he found that crores of the bank's funds had been siphoned off.
 He reported this scam to Menon, who was the GM of the Bank.
 Menon, who happened to be the brain behind the scam, fabricated evidence to get Siddharth arrested.
 His father got an attack and was paralyzed, prompting Siddharth to seek revenge by means of the robberies.